-Poison Ivy has the power to manipulate plant life- later associated with a connection to the Green- and she can secret toxins and pheromones, while simultaneously being immune to all pathogens and poisons.
+Poison Ivy has the power to manipulate plant life (later associated with a connection to the Green) and she can secrete toxins and pheromones while simultaneously being immune to all pathogens and poisons.

 The Ruler of the Seven Seas, the Rider of King Tide, the Dweller in the Depths, Aquaman takes the #1 spot on our list.
 He is known for his aquatic physiology, telepathic control of aquatic life, and hydrokinesis.

-While many people remember Aquaman from his portrayal in Super Friends, in reality his abilities are incredibly powerful and frightening when you think about it- the Earth is mostly covered in water, and much of the ocean has been unexplored due to the sheer dangerous conditions of the seas.
-Not to mention all of the terrifying creatures that live in the murkiest depths- yep, Aquaman’s powers can control them as well.
+Many people might remember Aquaman from his portrayal in Super Friends, but in reality the abilities associated with this hero are incredibly powerful and frightening.
+Think about it — the Earth is mostly covered in water, and much of the ocean has been unexplored due to the sheer dangerous conditions of the seas.
+Not to mention all of the terrifying creatures that live in the murkiest depths.
+Yep, Aquaman’s powers can control all of that as well.

 You might want to think twice before laughing at Aquaman in the future.